elementary-Inc/blog/_posts/2021/2021-08-09-elementary-os-6-odin-released.md

 <figcaption>Urgent notification bubble</figcaption>
 </figure>

 Since notifications are now using native GTK widgets just like native apps, they follow the dark style preference and emoji are displayed in full color.
 Urgent notifications sport a new look and a distinct sound to make them easier to identify.
-Lastly, notification bubbles also now support multi-touch swipe-to-dismiss on both touchscreens and trackpads.
+Lastly, notification bubbles also now support multi-touch swipe-to-dismiss on both touch screens and touchpads.

 <figure class="card" markdown="1">
 ![Notification Center](https://github.com/elementary/wingpanel-indicator-notifications/raw/master/data/screenshot.png?raw=true){: width="750" height="497"}